Buying a small business

 The due diligence review process generally takes place before you enter into a formal sale of business contract.

 However, it is also possible to have a due diligence period clause included in the contract.
 This allows you to sign the contract and conduct your due diligence within a set period after signing.
-If you uncover something about the business you are unhappy with during this period, you can terminate the contract and walk away from the sale.
+If during that period you uncover something about the business you are unhappy with, you can terminate the contract and walk away from the sale.

 Confidentiality and non-compete

-If they are concerned about confidentiality, offer to first sign a non-disclosure or confidentiality agreement.
+If the seller is concerned about confidentiality, offer to first sign a non-disclosure or confidentiality agreement.

 If the seller continues to refuse to provide you with certain documents, it is a red flag that there may be issues with the business or documentation they do not want you to learn about.